smartdevicelink/sdl_evolution/proposals/0157-mobile-choice-manager.md

 ...

-// Return an error with userinfo [key: SDLChoiceCell, value: NSError] typedef void(^SDLPreloadChoiceCompletionHandler)(NSError *error);
+// Return an error with userinfo [key: SDLChoiceCell, value: NSError] if choices failed to upload typedef void(^SDLPreloadChoiceCompletionHandler)(NSError *error);

 // The default keyboard configuration, this can be additionally customized per